theguega/neural-mpc/report/main.typ

 - Success Rate: The percentage of episodes where the end-effector's final position converges within a specified tolerance $epsilon$ of the target
 $
-  norm(p_"final" - p_"target")_2 < epsilon
+  norm(p_"final" - p_"des")_2 < epsilon
 $
 - Average Position Error: The mean Euclidean distance between the end-effector and the target across the entire trajectory.
 This verifies that the model actively minimizes error rather than just drifting near the goal.
 - Computational Time Efficiency: The average inference latency per control step.
 We compare this against the baseline MPC solution time to confirm that the neural networks achieve higher control frequencies.
-- Computational Cost: Average CPU utilization during operation, ensuring the surrogate model is sufficiently lightweight for potential embedded deployment.
+- Computational Cost: Average CPU utilization during operation, ensuring the surrogate model is sufficiently lightweight for potential deployment on embedded systems.

 = Results
 == Offline evaluation